wsugiarto/Obsidian-Vault/LeetCode/Notes.md

 		- Given an array of integers `nums` and an integer `k`, return _the total number of subarrays whose sum equals to_ `k`.
 		- A subarray is a contiguous **non-empty** sequence of elements within an array.
 		- make the usual prefix sum array, then youre basically looking at each index of prefix[i] how much you need to get to k
-			- You can do this by making a hash table
+			- You can do this by making a hash table for those k - prefix[i] values.
+This hash table counts the number of times you see that value as you iterate, so just add this to your total count.
+	-